jiasong18/Ant-Media-Server-Wiki/Build-From-Source.md

 ### Linux (Ubuntu)
 A couple of commons repos should be cloned and build with maven.

-* Go to a directory where you clone repos
+* Go to a directory where you will clone repos

 * Clone and build ant-media-server-parent
   ```